ThomasPiergiovanni/oc_p5/README.md

 Make sure to have MySQL server running.
 Please refer to the [MySQL official website](https://www.mysql.com/) for this.

 ### 3.6.
 Application mandatory settings.
-1. Rename env.py.example.txt file into env.py
+1. Rename**env.py.example.txt** file into **env.py**
-2. Change all constants with the approporiate value into env.py(e.g. the appropirate DB_NAME, DB_USER_NAME, etc.)
+2. Change all constants with the appropriate value into **env.py** (e.g. the appropriate DB_NAME, DB_USER_NAME, etc.).
-For more informations details on application setting, check the detailed section bellow.
+For more information details on application setting, check *4.1. env.py* section first. bellow.

 ### 3.7.
 Use "HealthyProductApp".
-The programm is now ready to use.
+The program is now ready to use.
 You can start it using **main.py** with your bash.
 > python3 main.py

 ### 3.8.
-Deactivate the virtual environnement.
+Deactivate the virtual environment.
-Once you're done using the programm, you should leave the virtual environement.
+Once you're done using the program, you should leave the virtual environment.
 Simply type the following statement in your bash.
 > deactivate

 ### 3.9.
 Uninstall.